gilch/hissp/docs/macro_tutorial.rst

 But Clojure's version has the same problems, and it gets used quite a lot.

-Why you should be reluctant to use Python injections
+Why You Should Be Reluctant to Use Python Injections
 ````````````````````````````````````````````````````

 Suppose we wanted to use Python infix notation for a complex formula.